What used cars tell us about the risk of too much inflation hitting the economy

 Wholesale and retail prices were rising well before the pandemic, industry analysts say.
 Americans generally prefer SUVs and trucks that come with higher price tags.
 “Infotainment” technology behind the dashboards, plus entertainment systems in newer models, have pushed prices up.
 Parts shortages or other supply chain issues might cause dealers to prioritize their most-profitable models, said Peter Nagle, an automotive industry expert at IHS Markit.

 Nagle said he doesn’t expect the latest stimulus will notably increase demand for cars.
 A $1,400 stimulus check, for example, will help many families.
-But it might only cover a few monthly payments on a new car — not enough to drive the shopping habits of buyers in the long-term.
+But it might cover only a few monthly payments on a new car — not enough to drive the shopping habits of buyers in the long term.

 At the same time, low interest rates have helped car buyers take advantage of easy credit policies, which Nagle said could go away if the Fed decides it has to raise rates.